spryker/spryker-docs/docs/scos/dev/technical-enhancement-integration-guides/integrating-symfony-6.md

 originalArticleId: d5e96c3b-3ed6-49ed-982c-aa641e09b559
 ---

-Spryker supports Symfony 6 that was released in December 2022.
-We tried to keep BC for all three major versions of Symfony, but due to some changes in version 5, we had to partially drop support for Symfony 4 in October 2022.
+Spryker primarily supports Symfony 6 that was released in December 2022.
+Backwards compatibility remains for all three major Symfony versions, but support for Symfony 4 was partially dropped in October 2022.

 {% info_block warningBox "Old Symfony versions" %}